top of page

 Named reports

-When a report includes names and the reporter is willing to engage in follow-up, we can take more specific action.
-We’ll consult with you before taking any actions, and then depending on the situation, our response might include:
+When a report includes names and the person who reported is willing to engage in follow-up with us, we can take more specific action.
+We always consult with the person who filed the report before taking any action so we can center their preferences and concerns in our next steps.

-We can only act on behavior that occurs within Seattle Ecstatica events or spaces directly connected to the community, however we do take outside circumstances into account.
+Our organizational boundary is that we will only act on behavior that occurs within Seattle Ecstatica events or in spaces that are directly connected to the community.
 Each situation is evaluated individually and we consider impact, patterns, power dynamics, and the safety of the broader community.

 When we step in immediately